 Factors influencing body condition in the non-native range

-We assessed the effect of physiological (percent of fat), temporal (year, Julian day), environmental (mean rainfall and temperature and monthly minimum maximum temperature), and habitat type (prairies and bog, marshes, freshwater forested wetlands, or urban) variables on tegu’s body condition in South Florida via generalized additive mixed models (GAMM) for very large datasets (bam function) from the “mgcv” package (Wood, 2011).
+We assessed the effect of physiological (percent fat), temporal (year, Julian day), environmental (mean rainfall and temperature and monthly minimum maximum temperature), and habitat type (prairies and bog, marshes, freshwater forested wetlands, or urban) variables on tegu’s body condition in South Florida via generalized additive mixed models (GAMM) for very large datasets (bam function) from the “mgcv” package (Wood, 2011).
 Temporal variables were obtained from capture date.
 Mean monthly weather data were gathered from the Florida Automated Weather Network (FAWN, https://fawn.ifas.ufl.edu/) Homestead station.
 Habitat type was determined for each tegu’s capture location using the Florida Cooperative Land Cover Map (CLC), Version 3.5 (Kawula and Redner 2018).
 We modified CLC to better describe the habitat where tegus were captured by removing polygons labeled as canal, transport, and vegetative berm and replacing them with the adjacent habitat, which more appropriately described the area where captures occurred.
 CLC polygons were rasterized to 1 m x 1 m pixels via polygon to raster tool in ArcGIS pro 3.2.1 (ESRI 2024), clipped, and values were extracted to the capture locations of each tegu.
 Once assigned, habitat was then categorized based on the CLC classification system (Kawula and Redner 2018).

 Selection of covariates and determination of their importance by groups was done using a wrapper method (random forest classification algorithm) for both individual and mean datasets via the Boruta package (Kursa and Rudnicki, 2010).
-Algorithm was trained 1,000 times and variable importance was defined based on the mean decrease accuracy.
+The algorithm was trained 1,000 times and variable importance was defined based on the mean decrease accuracy.
 Only variables with a Z-score higher than the shadow (shuffled) variables were selected as relevant.
 Once relevant variables for allometric elevation were defined, we parametrized GAMM models using Fulton’s K as a response variable, habitat type as a parametric term, all covariates as univariate thin plates splines (‘tp’), the most relevant variable selected plus all other covariates as bivariate tensor interactions (‘ti’), all variables interacting with year as a factor smooth (‘fs’), size class as a random effect.

 We tested the best distribution to fit our model (gaussian response - identity link and gamma response - log link) via QQ and residual plots (gam.check function) to see whether models followed selected theoretical distributions (Wood, 2017).
 We used the default basis complexity (k) for all models and checked whether this value was enough for each parameter via the gam.check function.
-Models were ran using the fast restricted maximum likelihood (fREML) and the double penalty approach was selected (select = TRUE) allowing us to penalize the null space without dropping any covariate within post processing (Marra and Wood, 2011).
+Models were run using the fast restricted maximum likelihood (fREML) and the double penalty approach was selected (select = TRUE) allowing us to penalize the null space without dropping any covariate within post processing (Marra and Wood, 2011).
 Finally, we selected the best model based on the Akaike Information Criteria (AIC; the lowest value) via the aic function and the analysis of deviance (anova function) for gam.
 Models were plotted using the draw function from the “Gratia” package (Simpson, 2024).

 Results